grompp running out of memory when excluded bonded neighbours is large

 structure if it is already present as a

-#2 Updated by Erik Lindahl almost 2 years ago
+#2 Updated by Erik Lindahl about 2 years ago

 It seems like the algorithm we use to find all bonded neighbors up to N bonds away in do_gen() in gpp_nextnb.cpp behaves very badly for highly connected molecules.
 In this case we probably end up calculating something with close to N-faculty complexity...